angular-ui-tree/angular-ui-tree/README.md

 Same as [Parameters](#eventParam) of dropped.

 ##### beforeDrop(event)
 The `beforeDrop` function is called before the dragging node is dropped.
+If you implement this callback, the return value determines whether the drop event is allowed to proceed.

 **Parameters:**
 Same as [Parameters](#eventParam) of dropped.

+**Callback Return Values**

+- **Resolved Promise** or **truthy**: Allow the node to be dropped

+- **Rejected Promise** or **falsy**: Disallow the node drop and return the dragged node to its original position

 ### ui-tree-nodes
 `ui-tree-nodes` is the container of nodes.